2019: Construction of the Gasteig begins …

 While events are already taking place in the Isarphilharmonie and in Hall X, work on the remaining premises continues.
 After the grand opening, other buildings and functions follow in quick succession.

-- November 2021: The Munich City Library opens as an “open library” in Hall E. Spread over several floors, the library is open daily from 7 AM to 11 PM and offers space for learning, reading, working and browsing.
+- November 2021: The Munich Public Library opens as an “open library” in Hall E. Spread over several floors, the library is open daily from 7 AM to 11 PM and offers space for learning, reading, working and browsing.

 - January 2022: The University of Music and Performing Arts Munich presents itself in its new premises with a weekend of celebration.
 The beginning of the 2022 winter semester sees the students moving into HP8 to use the many new practice and teaching rooms for jazz, cultural management, folk music, brass instruments and more in the new, modular Buildings G and K.